-By utilising line by line processing, the NPP provides the ability to quickly identify and isolate any payment errors that require correction (as the payment is rejected in real-time), while all other payments can continue to be processed in real-time without interruption.
-Payment notifications in real-time allow users to know the outcome of a payment instantly - avoiding up to a two-day wait for confirmation and reducing manual exception handling efforts.
+By utilising line by line processing, the NPP provides the ability to quickly isolate (identify) and correct individual errors while all other payments continue to be processed in real-time without interruption.
+Payment notifications in real-time allow users to know the outcome of a payment instantly at every step along the payment journey - avoiding up to a two-day wait for confirmation and reducing manual exception handling efforts.